 The Curtis Archives are open Monday to Friday from 10 a.m. to 3 p.m. during the school year and Monday to Thursday from 10 a.m. to 3 p.m in the summer.
 Visits are by appointment only.
 The Archives are located in the Rock Resource Center at 1720 Locust Street, Philadelphia.
 Researchers must bring current photo identification and sign a registration form in which they agree to observe the use and reproduction policy and rules for using the collections.

 We encourage all patrons visiting the Archives to consult our collections in person.
 For those unable to do so, please direct any questions to the archivist.
 We endeavor to answer all inquiries in the order of receipt within two weeks.
-For general Curtis inquiries please also consult our FAQs and our online resources on the history of the Curtis Institute of Music
+For more on Curtis please consult our FAQs.

 Researchers may order photocopies or scans of most materials for a fee (see rates below).
 Orders are fulfilled upon receipt of a check payment, signed registration form, and a completed use and reproduction policy order form.
 Use of a digital camera within the Archives is allowed only under the terms of the reproduction policy.
 Photocopies and digital photographs may be used for personal reference and research only.
 Permission to publish or share materials in any other way must be requested separately through a completed permission form.